zetifinance/main-website-2023-fork/content/news/rebecca-saletta-attends-cop28-in-dubai.md

     variant: Vimeo
     video: https://vimeo.com/904137182?share=copy
     main:
-      rich_editor: I﻿n December, our Dr. of Strategic Partnerships, Rebecca Saletta, headed to Dubai for COP28.
+      rich_editor: I﻿n December, our Director of Strategic Partnerships, Rebecca Saletta, headed to Dubai for COP28.
 Rebecca was chosen to speak on two panels focused on gender equality within sustainable transport and the rise of electrified mobility.
 Here's a snapshot of the event.
 seo:
   ogimage: /img/ZetiSocialCard.png
 ---